Stability Based Generalization Bounds for Exponential Family Langevin Dynamics

-In this section, we conduct a series of experiments to evaluate our generalization error bounds.
-For SGLD, we aim to compare the proposed bound in Theorem \ref{theo:efldstab} with existing bounds in \cite{Li2020On}, \cite{negrea2019information}, and \cite{rodriguez2021random} for various datasets.
-Note that the bound presented in \cite{rodriguez2021random} is an extension of that in \cite{haghifam2020sharpened} from full-batch setting to mini-batch setting.
-We also evaluate the optimization performance of proposed Noisy Sign-SGD by comparing it with the original sign-SGD \citep{bernstein2018signsgd} and present the corresponding generalization bound in Theorem \ref{theo:efldstab}.
+In this section, we conduct experiments to evaluate our generalization error bounds.
+For SGLD, we compare our bound in Theorem \ref{theo:efldstab} with existing bounds in \citet{Li2020On, negrea2019information, rodriguez2021random} for various datasets.
+Note that the bound presented in \citet{rodriguez2021random} is an extension of that in \citet{haghifam2020sharpened} from full-batch setting to mini-batch setting.
+We also evaluate the optimization performance of proposed Noisy Sign-SGD, comparing it with the original Sign-SGD \citep{bernstein2018signsgd} and present the corresponding generalization bound in Theorem \ref{theo:efldstab}.

-The details of our model architectures, learning rate scheduling, hyper-parameter selections and additional experimental results can be found in Appendix \ref{app:exp}.
-We emphasize that the goal for the experiments was to do a comparative study relative to existing approaches and bounds.
+The details of model architectures, learning rate schedules, hyper-parameter selections, and additional experimental results can be found in Appendix \ref{app:exp}.
+Evaluation of the expectation in Theorem~\ref{theo:efldstab} is done based on (re)sampling (Appendix~\ref{app:exp}).
+We emphasize that the goal for the experiments is to do a comparative study relative to existing bounds.
 We note that the empirical performance of the methods can potentially be improved with better architectures and training strategies, e.g., deeper/wider networks, data augmentation, batch/layer normalization, etc.